joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/09/nyregion/r-kelly-lawyers-case.html?searchResultPosition=4

 **Submerged in Van Gogh: Would Absinthe Make the Art Grow Fonder?**\
-`Individual absorption is the order of the day at two touring spectacles devoted to the painter’s greatest hits. .`\
+`Individual absorption is the order of the day at two touring spectacles devoted to the painter’s greatest hits.`\
 https://nytimes.com/2021/06/09/arts/design/van-gogh-immersive-manhattan.html?searchResultPosition=5

 **The Enduring Appeal of Italian Composers’ Dramatic ‘Library Music’**\